PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 There are many useful things you can do with word vectors.
 For instance, I have played with word vectors for calculating sentence similarity.
-Here, I wish to keep it simple, and work with word similarity.
+Here, I wish to keep it simple by working with word similarity.

 Dictionaries and semantic fields: A first take